 - Scholarly and professional affiliations

-Job descriptions will typically specify whether to submit a resume or CV.
-If not, there are a few factors that can help determine whether you need a resume of curriculum vitae.
+Job descriptions will typically specify whether a resume or CV is appropriate for submission.
+If not, there are a few factors that can help determine which document is best for the job.

 The use of resumes and CVs is primarily regional.
 Resumes are most commonly used in the U.S. and Canada (though there are exceptions, highlighted below).
-CVs are typically used internationally, particularly in the UK, Ireland, New Zealand, and across Europe.
+CVs are typically used internationally, particularly across Europe.